beginning of content

 If you are concerned about your mental health, or the mental health of someone you care about, it’s important you speak with a health professional, such as a GP.
 A mental health assessment usually involves a discussion or answering a questionnaire, as well as a physical examination.
 This will help your doctor identify the cause of your symptoms.

-Your doctor will want to understand how you feel and think, and check for any symptoms of depression, such as in your energy levels, appetite, sleep and whether you are feeling restless, hopeless or sad.
+Your doctor will want to understand how you feel and think, and check for any symptoms of depression, such as changes in your energy levels, appetite, sleep and whether you are feeling restless, hopeless or sad.

 If you have a family history of mental illness — either depression or some other condition — tell your GP, as this can help with your diagnosis.